 - a.
 GFOA Representative will be reimbursed for registration and travel related to attendance at national GFOA conferences.
 GFOA Representative (or designee) will be reimbursed for costs to attend and present any GFOA awards (budget, CAFR, popular reports). - b.
 TML representative will be reimbursed for travel related to TML meetings. - c.
-TMRS Advisory Board representative will be reimbursed for travel related to TMRS meetings.
+TMRS Advisory Board representative will be reimbursed for travel related to meetings.

-G. Special Occasions
+H. Special Occasions

-- 1. Retirements - attendance/gifts - An officer, TML liaison, or the Director of Resource Development may represent a.
-GFOAT at retirement of legacy board members/presidents. - The Executive Committee may authorize travel and/or gifts (flowers, contributions, b. honorary membership, etc.) up to \$1000.
-This level should be commiserate with their contribution to GFOAT. - Deaths attendance/gifts 2. - An officer, TML liaison or the Director of Resource Development may represent GFOAT a. at memorial of legacy board members/presidents or their immediate family. - The Executive Committee may authorize travel and/or gifts (flowers, contributions, b. memorials, etc.) up to \$1000.
+- 1. Retirements attendance/gifts - a.
+An officer, TML liaison, or the Executive Director may represent GFOAT at retirement of legacy board members/presidents. - b.
+The Executive Committee may authorize travel and/or gifts (flowers, contributions, honorary membership, etc.) up to \$1000.
+This level should be commiserate with their contribution to GFOAT. - 2.
+Deaths attendance/gifts - a.
+An officer, TML liaison or the Executive Director may represent GFOAT at memorial of legacy board members/presidents or their immediate family. - b.
+The Executive Committee may authorize travel and/or gifts (flowers, contributions, memorials, etc.) up to \$1000.
 This level should be commiserate with their contribution to GFOAT.

-H. Website Administration (annual agreement overrides conflicts with guidelines)
+I. Website Administration (annual agreement overrides conflicts with guidelines)